Dana Rotberg

-Dana Rotberg is a Mexican film director.
+Dana Rotberg is a Mexican film director now based in New Zealand.
 She was born in Mexico City in 1960.

 Her film Angel of Fire (Angel de fuego) questions whether a feminist quest in Mexico is even possible.
 The film was screened for the Directors' Fortnight at the 1992 Cannes Film Festival.

 Rotberg's first English-language feature film is the 2013 New Zealand release, White Lies.